-There is a keen fascination among young men particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
-This is not surprising.
-While the literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively, its meaning in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
-The young or seasoned pirate, as he solemnly swears at his initiation, under the direction of his captain is thus necessarily an agent of social justice in society.
-The evolution of the captain-pirate mode of fraternal organisation has failed in Nigeria to remain relevant, even facing obsolescence and has become no better a than a ship that lost its rudder, ripped its sails and steered by the mercy of the tides and winds of the sea.
-This is tragic since more and more competent actors and voices are needed to help Nigeria’s struggling democracy mature with the hands of the masses holding it.
-But how have captain-pirate groups in other parts of the world remained very potent political entities in their democratic societies, whether for good or for bad?
-Continue reading
+There is a keen fascination among young men, most at leading schools and universities around the world, with the “captain-pirate” mode.
+Its germ is of rebellion or disobedience against the injustices and excesses of the status quo in society.
+It is not surprising.
+The literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively.
+Its contextual significance is in fraternal orders of young men and is consanguineous with the metaphor of Robin Hood.
+Stealing from the rich or powerful to give to the poor.
+The young or seasoned pirate, as he swears a solemn oath at his initiation, under the guidance of his captain, thus becomes an agent of social justice in society.
+Political means not excluded. (more…)

 In.Nigeria Needs Strong Social Movements Voting, votes and honest election results are not enough to prevent elected officials from misbehaving or misgoverning once they get into office.
 Constitutional checks and…